kolenaIO/kolena/docs/dataset/core-concepts/index.md

     ---

-    A **Quality Standard** tracks a standardized process for how a team evaluates a model's performance on a dataset.
+    A Quality Standard tracks a standardized process for how a team evaluates a model's performance on a dataset.
-    Users may configure quality standards in Kolena Datasets by defining **Test Cases** and **Metrics**.
+    Users may configure quality standards in Kolena Datasets by defining Test Cases and Metrics.

 </div>